lucask07/open_covg_daq_pcb/README.md

 At QWIIC connector, J18:

 - The [Sparkfun QWIIC connector](https://www.sparkfun.com/qwiic) has 4 pins.
 3.3 V power, I2C (SDA and SCL), and Gnd.
+This is a standardized interface to I2C-based sensor boards.

 ### Power
-Input voltage of 6 to 7 V is supplied at barrel connector J12 ([PJ-002BH](https://www.digikey.com/en/products/detail/cui-devices/PJ-002BH/408447)) with a maximum rating of 5 A.
+An input voltage of 6 to 7V is supplied at barrel connector J12 ([PJ-002BH](https://www.digikey.com/en/products/detail/cui-devices/PJ-002BH/408447)) with a maximum rating of 5 A.

 The power system is as follows: